 \subsubsection{Constraints with compensated scalar and vector contributions}

 We perform an analysis with the {\Planck} 2015 baseline likelihood.
 In Table~\ref{tab:tab_data} we report the derived constraints.
-The constraint on the PMF amplitude is $B_{1\,\mathrm{Mpc}} <4.4\,\mathrm{nG}$ for the case that includes temperature and polarization data both at low and high multipoles.
-The same constraint results when considering polarization only at low $\ell$.
-As in previous analyses, lower spectral are allowed with greater amplitudes with respect to the higher ones.
+The constraint on the PMF amplitude is $B_{1\,\mathrm{Mpc}} <4.4\,\mathrm{nG}$ at the 95\,\% confidence limit (CL) for the case that includes temperature and polarization data both at low and high multipoles.
+The same constraint results when including the polarization only at low $\ell$.
+As in previous analyses, PMFs with positive spectral indices are constrained to lower amplitudes than PMFs with negative spectral indices.
 In Fig.~\ref{fig:Constraint1} we present the results of this analysis compared with the {\Planck} 2013 constraints \citep{planck2013-p11}.
 The upper limits from current {\Planck} data are slightly higher than those obtained in 2013 \citep{planck2013-p11}, where the constraint from {\Planck} data alone was $B_{1\,\mathrm{Mpc}} <4.1\,\mathrm{nG}$.
-The weaker constraint can be explained by several changes of the 2015 data with respect to the 2013 data.
+The weaker constraint can be explained by several changes of the 2015 data and likelihood with respect to 2013.
 The change in the calibration (see \citealt{planck2014-a01}), the different likelihood implementation, and the different models for the foreground residuals are all factors that contribute to the changed upper limit.
 In fact, all these factors, including also the slightly higher spectral index $n_{\mathrm s}$ with respect to 2013, are mimicking a slightly larger signal in the temperature anisotropies, which is compatible with larger values of the PMF amplitude.

 We now include the polarization data in the analysis.
 Although the impact of PMFs on $TE$ and $EE$ polarization is less important than on temperature anisotropies, we show the results for the case of {\Planck} data, which include also high-$\ell$ $TE$ and $EE$ polarization, in Fig.~\ref{fig:Constraint1}.
-Although the shape of the posterior changes slightly, there is no net improvement on the constraints with the addition of the high-$\ell$ $TE$ and $EE$ polarization.
+Although the shape of the posterior changes slightly, there is no net improvement on the 95\,\% CL upper bound on $B_{1\,\mathrm{Mpc}}$ with the addition of the high-$\ell$ $TE$ and $EE$ polarization.